-Further external NTP servers are configured in the second and third lines.
+To synchronise the board 7278(RC) further external NTP servers are configured in the lines.

 A short explanation and definition of the displayed values can be found in Chapter 10 Factory Defaults.

 The character in the first column on the left presents the current status of the NTP association in the NTP selection algorithm.
 A list and description of possible characters can be found in the Glossary.